Muzammil1212/Portfolio-Project1-Real-Estate-Contract/README.md

 # Portfolio-Project1-Real-Estate-Contract
 Real Estate Contract

-Abstract- Real estate in Pakistan as well as in many parts of the world is a very slow and cumbersome process.
+Here is detail description of the use case on which this project is created Abstract- Real estate in Pakistan as well as in many parts of the world is a very slow and cumbersome process.
 There are also many intermediaries involved in the process of land registration.
 Developing a system that not only accelerates the process of land